platformsh/legacy-cli/README.md

-  domain:list (domains)                     Get a list of all domains environment environment:activate                      Activate an environment environment:backup                        Make a backup of an environment environment:branch (branch)               Branch an environment environment:checkout (checkout)           Check out an environment environment:delete                        Delete an environment
+  domain:list (domains)                     Get a list of all domains environment environment:activate                      Activate an environment environment:backup                        Make a backup (snapshot) of an environment environment:branch (branch)               Branch an environment environment:checkout (checkout)           Check out an environment environment:delete                        Delete an environment